wangli-codes/DEEPFAKER/README.md

 # DEEPFAKER
-The source code for the paper "DEEPFAKER: A Unified Evaluation Platform for Facial Deepfake and Detection Models"
+The code will be released soon!